thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

 ## Rules

-Thingsboard Rule consists of three main components: Filters, Processor and Action.
+ThingsBoard Rule consists of three main components: Filters, Processor and Action.
 Depending on implementation, each component may require certain configuration before it can be used.
 In order to configure Rule, you need to specify at least one filter and one action.
 Rule Processors are optional.